The best hotels in Bumthang

 Meals are cheap by any standard.
 Local restaurants near Jakar Bazaar serve ema datshi (chilli and cheese) and red rice for $3-6 a plate.
 Skip the hotel dining rooms at mid-range properties. they charge $15-25 for the same food you'll get better 5 minutes down the road.

-Bumthang's best neighborhoods
+Bumthang's best hotel regions

 Jakar is where most travellers land and it's the right base for a first visit. good road access, most of the guesthouses, and close to Jakar Dzong and Kurje Lhakhang.
 But if you've got a few extra nights, sleeping in Ura or Tang Valley is genuinely different and worth the detour.